nguillaumin/celinelenoble.com/content/blog/learning-experience-designer.md

 Teachers are used to harness the power of emotions to improve learning.
 First, emotions sometimes run high, and not always positively, in a classroom.
 Knowing how to regulate emotions and bring things back to normal is one of their essential skills.
 This situation could be compared to either an angry customer who wasn't satisfied by the answers he got, or a frustrated one, who can't figure out how to find what he's looking for.
 Anticipating and planning for these situations can help appease the customers and win them back.
 Second, teachers know that having fun, laughing, surprising people are a great way to captivate their audience, and make the learning stick in the mind of their students.
 In the same way, a designer wants its website or product to be positively remembered.

-// img women shopping
+{{< figure src="/images/shopper.jpg" title="Happy Experience - Loyal Customer" attr="Source/credit: © Andres Rodriguez / Dreamstime" >}}

 Of course, most teaching practices take place face-to-face, whereas the designer don't interact directly with users.
-However, we saw that a large number of face-to-face strategies can be transposed to interactions mediated through a website or a product.
+However, a large number of face-to-face strategies can be transposed to interactions mediated through a website or a product.
 What's important is for both, teachers and designers, to be able to step in the shoes of their audience.
 It takes a number of skills and qualities that teachers have honed throughout their career.